Core Requirements for Undergraduates

 Core Curriculum Notes

-- Precalculus is required for majors in applied physics, biology, chemistry, computer science, mathematics, radiologic sciences, and rehabilitation sciences.
+- Precalculus is required for majors in applied physics, biology, chemistry, computer science, mathematics, radiologic sciences -- radiation therapy track, and rehabilitation sciences.

 - Calculus is required for engineering studies students.